 In June 1995, Zapata announced that it had entered into an agreement to sell the assets of its natural gas compression division for \$130 million.
-The agreement is subject to the signing of a definitive agreement and certain governmental approvals.
-The Company is currently negotiating the terms of the agreement, however, no assurances can be made that this transaction will be completed.
-The Company's consolidated financial statements have been restated to reflect the natural gas compression operations as a discontinued operation.
+The sale is subject to stockholder approval and certain governmental approvals.
 Due to the preliminary nature of the decision process regarding the possible sale of the natural gas gathering and processing operation, the financial statement impact of the ultimate disposition of this business cannot be determined at this time.